Coefficient of Conservatism:

 Coefficient of Wetness:

 Stream banks and swamps, as well as upland beech-maple, oak-hickory, and mixed hardwood stands.
-The Alpena and Benzie Co. records, and probably also the North Manitou Island plants, are of individuals seeding in from planted trees,.
-At least some, if not all, of the Upper Peninsula records, however, appear to be of native trees.
+The Alpena and Benzie Co. records, and probably also the North Manitou Island plants, are of individuals seeding in from planted trees, and an Otsego Co. specimen is suspected of being planted and not mapped.
+Most, if not all, of the Upper Peninsula records, however, appear to be of native trees in forested floodplain settings.
+The Bois Blanc Island trees (Mackinac Co.) are native in mature upland woods.